-Since beginning teaching in 2015, I have assisted in teaching seven classes and solo taught 25.
-These span three institutions with very different backgrounds and students, and each has been important to my growth as an educator.
-At Auburn University, for example, I learned the importance of a student-centered approach and was often encouraged to experiment with content and delivery.
-The methods learned there in my first two years of teaching have helped to shape a pedagogy built on flexibility and adaptability, wherein I am able to emphasize those spontaneous moments of learning that no roadmap or syllabus can predict.
-Since teaching at Auburn, however, my time at Emory University has challenged some of the assumptions I carried and privileged in this approach.
-In March of 2020, I was about halfway into my “Writing About Literature” course when campuses began to close across the country due to the COVD19 pandemic.
-Along with many educators, I had to make quick, unexpected alterations to a class I had spent months--and an entire pedagogy seminar--carefully crafting.
-Several of the in-class exercises (e.g., peer-review workshops, reflection writing, presentations) were not difficult to translate for the new virtual format.
-But, I had built the class around the idea of a commonplace book that would house sketches, significant quotations from texts, reflections, random bits of scrawled poetry or narrative, embedded letters between the students and with me, and an assortment of other creative or critical compositions they deemed fruitful.
-The course was on existential writing, both as a genre they could identify and interpret and also as a mode of composition with which they themselves would engage and explore.
-To accommodate this shift, we turned to making Wordpress sites that would become our “virtual commonplace books,” and luckily my students played along and even scanned/uploaded their old entries for the new modality.
-On the one hand, I found the physical books charming and a way for them to think about their physical bodies as an extension and consort in their composition practice, but on the other hand, the change opened up an entirely new set of questions and relationships about what it meant for them, students born after the turn of the century, to see themselves in and through the technologies they grew up with.
-In the end, I realized that my privileging of in-person collaboration in the hopes of capturing that same spontaneity I have made central to my teaching had an inverse effect; it was after the forced changes to the semester-long assignment that I came to appreciate my students’ particular literacies in technology and social media.
+Significantly, my time teaching small, writing-intensive and literature classes at Emory, a private research university, has enabled me to refine some of the assumptions I carried in my early years of teaching Most notably, in March 2020, I was roughly halfway into my “Writing About Literature” course when campuses began to close across the country due to the COVD-19 pandemic.
+Ironically, the course was on existential writing, both as a genre of literature they could identify and interpret and as a mode of composition with which they would engage and explore.
+Along with many educators, I had to make quick, unexpected alterations to a class I had spent months—and an entire pedagogy seminar—carefully crafting.
+Several in-class exercises (e.g., peer-review workshops, reflection writing, presentations) were not difficult to translate for the new virtual format.
+However, I had built the class around the early modern genre of the commonplace book, expecting students to house in their books sketches, significant quotations from texts, reflections, random bits of scrawled poetry or narrative, embedded letters between them and with me, and an assortment of other creative or critical compositions they deemed fruitful.
+To accommodate the shift online, we turned to WordPress sites that would become our “virtual commonplace books,” and, to maintain cohesive records, my students scanned/uploaded their old entries for the new modality.
+On the one hand, I found the physical books a way for them to think about their physical bodies as an extension and consort in their composition practice, but on the other hand, the change opened an entirely new set of questions and relationships about what it meant for them—students born after the turn of the century—to see themselves in and through the technologies they grew up with.
+For example, one student was able to model her commonplace book after various social media sites, generic contexts that she understood to be part and parcel to her own identity and capacity for new knowledge-making.
+This, I reminded her, was precisely how the physical commonplace book operated centuries prior, and discussions of technology emerged that would have otherwise lain dormant.
+In the end, I realized that my privileging of in-person reflection and composition in the hopes of capturing that same spontaneity I have made central to my teaching had an inverse effect; it was after the logistical changes to the semester-long assignment that I came to appreciate my students’ particular literacies in technology and social media.
 I learned that to facilitate creative agility in my students, I, too, would need to be agile and spontaneous along the way.

 What's more, teaching has taught me much about what we do outside of the comfort of an office or library (or archive).
 Reading, as my students discover and I rediscover each semester, is both a revelatory and revolutionary act.
 Undoubtedly, reading critically is about learning history, cross-cultural intersections, problem solving, ethics and good judgment—all these are true.
 But more than these, literature is prophetic—not simply artifacts of the past—and by engaging with these texts my students begin to question their futures, looking to Milton and Douglass and Woolf as guides.
 Of course, by engaging with voices of the past, the living become stirred to action, and when approached with an open heart and an open mind, literature exorcises us of our apathy and may transform us into revolutionaries